 - Mineral resources

 All these essential aspects of human life are studied by geologists.

-Branches of Geology which we have to study
+What are the main Branches of Geology that we have to study?

 Following are some of the many branches of geology

 - Marine Surveying